asifsamir/TransLocator/README.md

    The project structure is as follows:
    * `data`: Contains the dataset in json format.
    * `src`: Contains the source code for the project.
-   * `data_preprocessing.py`: Contains the code for data preprocessing.
    * `requirements.txt`: Contains the required python packages for the project.
    * `README.md`: Contains the project documentation.